Shake the Disease: Music video

 The music video is the first Depeche Mode video directed by Peter Care, and features a camera trick that makes the band members appear to slowly tip over.
 It was shot in the Docklands area of London, prominently featuring the cranes that were still in situ at that time.
 Between May and July 1985 the video was performed on 10 television programs across Europe.

-Commercial performance

-"Shake the Disease" reached number 18 on the UK Singles Chart, while charting within the top 10 in Ireland, Sweden, Switzerland and West Germany.
-In France, it peaked at number 13, spending six months in the top 50.
-The track also reached number 33 on the Hot Dance/Disco 12 Inch Singles Sales chart in the United States.

-It reached number one on the KROQ Top 106.7 Countdown of 1985.
+The video was later released on Some Great Videos (1985), The Best of Depeche Mode Volume 1 (2006) and Video Singles Collection (2016).

+Later releases

+The original studio version or remixes of the song appear on later compilation albums including Greatest Hits (Depeche Mode album) (1987), and The Best of Depeche Mode Volume 1 (2006).

+Live versions of "Shake the Disease" appeared on 101 (1989), Touring the Angel: Live in Milan (2006), Recording the Angel (2006), and on some releases of Recording the Universe (2009-2010).

+Reception

+AllMusic reviewer Dave Thompson praised the song, saying, "with its plump melody and stirring refrain, it's a haunting and soulful number that deserved better than its #18 chart position."